 10.3.2.3 Generation Netting for ERCOT-Polled Settlement Meters

-(1) At Generation Resource Facilities, generation and associated Loads, including construction and maintenance Load that is netted with existing generation auxiliaries, must be metered at their POIs to the ERCOT Transmission Grid.
-Interval Data Recorders (IDRs) must be used to determine generator output or Load usage.
+(1) Generation Resources and netted Loads, including construction and maintenance Load that is netted with existing generation auxiliaries, must be metered at their POIs to the ERCOT Transmission Grid.
+Interval Data Recorders (IDRs) must be used to determine net generator output or Load usage.
 In the intervals where the generation output exceeds the Load, the net must be settled as generation.
 In the intervals where the Load exceeds the generation output, the net must be settled as Load and carry any applicable Load shared charges and credits.